Deep-Inelastic Scattering at TeV Energies with LHC Muons: Charm production in muon DIS

 where $N$ stands for the number of muon DIS events satisfying the acceptance and selection cuts and account for the charm tagging efficiency $\epsilon_c$ and for the semileptonic branching fraction Eq.~(\ref{eq:charm_BR}).
 That is, Eq.~(\ref{eq:charm_asymmetry}) measures the difference between events with a charm quark in the final state and those with a charm antiquark.
 At leading order in the QCD expansion, Eq.~(\ref{eq:charm_asymmetry}) is directly proportional to $xc^-=x(c-\bar{c})$ which is fully dominated by its non-perturbative component.
 In constructing Eq.~(\ref{eq:charm_asymmetry}), we take the hardest charm hadron of the event, which is associated with the charm quark participating in the hard scattering.
 Conservation of charm number implies the presence of another charm (anti)quark, which will be less energetic and likely part of the target nucleus remnant and often remains undetected.

 Fig.~\ref{fig:asy_x_charm} displays the asymmetry $\mathcal{A}_c$, Eq.~(\ref{eq:charm_asymmetry}), for the NNPDF4.0 and CT18 sets with (fitted) charm, both $c=\bar{c}$ and $c\ne \bar{c}$ shown in the right panels of Fig.~\ref{fig:charm-PDFs}.
 The error bands correspond to the PDF uncertainties (for the NNPDF4.0 fit), while the error bars indicate the expected statistical uncertainty in the measurement for the case of a symmetric charm PDF.
 As in the rest of the paper, the calculation is carried out with the {\sc POWHEG+Pythia8} simulation framework.
 As expected, the {\sc POWHEG+Pythia8} predictions for $\mathcal{A}_c$ reproduce the qualitative behaviour of underlying charm PDFs.
+For simplicity, the present analysis does consider systematic uncertainties.
+A more realistic estimate of the prospects for measuring the intrinsic charm asymmetry at FASER could be made by same smearing approach used in the previous section.

 Both NNPDF4.0 ($c\ne\bar{c}$) and CT18 FC (MBMC) predict a non-zero, positive asymmetry peaking around $x\sim 0.2$ and then a negative asymmetry for $x\gsim 0.4$ (for NNPDF4.0) and $x\gsim 0.3$ for CT18 FC.
 In the case of NNPDF4.0 (CT18 FC), the expected value of this positive asymmetry is 75\% (15\%) at $x\sim 0.2$ and $-30\%$ ($-35\%$) at $x\sim 0.6$, albeit in the NNPDF4.0 large variations remain possible within the estimated PDF uncertainties.
 For the PDF sets with a fitted symmetric charm PDF, the asymmetry satisfies $\mathcal{A}_c\sim 0$ providing a solid control baseline.
 When comparing the {\sc POWHEG+Pythia8} predictions with the expected statistical uncertainties, we see that the FASER$\nu$ precision should be sufficient to identify positive values of $\mathcal{A}_c$ in the region around $x\sim 0.2$, specially in the case of NNPDF4.0.